-On December 16, 2022, we entered into the Second Restatement Agreement to amend and restate our Senior Secured Credit Facility (the "Restated Credit Facility").
-The Restated Credit Facility consists of (i) a \$225.0 million revolving line of credit with a maturity date of January 5, 2028 (the "2022 Revolving Credit Facility") and (ii) a \$1.1 billion term loan with a maturity of January 5, 2029 (the "2022 Term Loan" and collectively with the 2022 Revolving Credit Facility, the "2022 Senior Secured Credit Facility").
-The 2022 Revolving Credit Facility for the issuance of standby letters of credit and \$25.0 million of the 2022 Revolving Credit Facility is available as swingline loans.
+On December 16, 2022, we entered into the Second Restatement Agreement to amend and restate our senior secured credit facility (the "Restated Credit Facility").
+The Restated Credit Facility consisted of (i) a \$225.0 million revolving line of credit with a maturity date of January 5, 2028 (the "Revolving Credit Facility") and (ii) a \$1.1 billion term loan with a maturity of January 5, 2029 (the "Term Loan due 2029" and collectively with the Revolving Credit Facility, the "Senior Secured Credit Facility").
+The Revolving Credit Facility also includes a \$25.0 million sub-facility for the issuance of standby letters of credit and \$25.0 million of the Revolving Credit Facility is available as swingline loans.
 The Restated Credit Facility includes provisions permitting future increases in the amount of term loans and revolving loan commitments, subject to the agreement of one or more new or existing lenders to provide such additional amounts and certain other customary conditions.

-The 2022 Term Loan bears interest at our option of either a base rate plus a margin of 3.25% or SOFR plus a margin of 4.25% (where the applicable SOFR rate has a 0.50% floor).
-The 2022 Revolving Credit Facility bears interest at our option of either a base rate plus a margin ranging from 2.25% to 2.75% or SOFR plus a margin ranging from 3.25% to 3.75%, in each case, depending on the level of our consolidated secured leverage net ratio in effect from time to time.
-In addition, under the 2022 Revolving Credit Facility, we will pay an unused commitment fee on the average daily undrawn amount at a rate that varies between 0.25% and 0.50%, depending on the level of our consolidated secured net leverage ratio in effect from time to time.
+The Revolving Credit Facility bears interest at our option of either a base rate plus a margin ranging from 2.25% to 2.75% or SOFR plus a margin ranging from 3.25% to 3.75%, in each case, depending on the level of our consolidated secured net leverage ratio in effect from time to time.
+In addition, under the Revolving Credit Facility, we will pay an unused commitment fee on the average daily undrawn amount at a rate that varies between 0.25% and 0.50%, depending on the level of our consolidated secured net leverage ratio in effect from time to time.
+The Term Loan due 2029 bore interest at either a base rate plus a margin of 3.25% or SOFR plus a margin of 4.25%.

-The obligations under the Restated Credit Facility guaranteed by substantially all of our material subsidiaries, subject to certain exceptions.
-The obligations are further guaranteed by the Company on a limited recourse basis, with such guaranty being secured by a lien on the capital stock of the Borrower.
+The obligations under the Restated Credit Facility are guaranteed by substantially all of our material subsidiaries, subject to certain exceptions.
+The obligations are further guaranteed by the Company on a limited recourse basis, with such guaranty being secured by a lien on the capital stock of the borrower.
 The obligations are further secured by, among other things, a lien on (i) all hotels located in Mexico, (ii) certain personal property associated with such hotel properties and (iii) pledges of equity interests in certain subsidiaries that directly or indirectly own equity interests in any hotel property or certain management companies.